PhyreEngine/conda-arch/README.md

 ## Building

-You should be able to build this package by simply running `conda build .`.
+You should be able to build this package by simply running `./build`.
 This repository includes `conda_build_config.yaml`, which causes multiple versions of this metapackage to be built, one for each architecture.

 [conda]: https://conda.io
 [miniconda]: https://conda.io/miniconda.html